You can get to this part of the system by clicking on the gear-shaped button on the right side of the blue Admin Toolbar and clicking on Users.

 Click the Save button when you have completed entering the information.

-You can access your Groups area by clicking on the Users button in the Admin Toolbar on the left and then clicking on Groups in the Website Administration area.
+You can access your Groups area by clicking on the Gear Button > Users > Groups in the Admin toolbar.

 You can create new Groups or edit existing Groups here.
 To edit a Group, click on its Title.
 You can click the New Group button to create a new one and configure the parts of the system Group members will be able to access.
 Any group except for the Administrators Group can be deleted by clicking the Delete button on the right side of its title bar.